 APR stands for Annual Percentage Rate.
 This is the yearly cost of borrowing money.
-For example, a credit card with a 15% APR means it's cheaper to borrow money than one with a 26.5% APR (though check the small print).
+A credit card with a 19% APR will be cheaper to borrow money on than one with a 25.7% APR.
+(But always check the small print.)

 3. Compound interest

-Compound interest, also known as compounding, is when you earn interest (money) on both the money you save and the interest you earn on that saving.
+Compound interest, also known as compounding, is when you earn interest (money) both on the money you save and the interest you earn.

 To explain this:

-- Offer to provide an extra sweet if they keep the first sweet uneaten by the end of the day.
-If by the next day they manage to keep both sweets uneaten you will double the sweets they get, so two sweets become four, and four sweets become eight.
+- Offer to give them an extra piece if they keep the first one uneaten all day.
+If by the next day they haven’t eaten the two pieces of candy, say you’ll double the amount they get the day after.
+So two pieces become four, and four become eight.

 - See how long you can keep them going.